XNET-Foundation/.github/profile/readme.md

 - **XNET Token:** The XNET token serves as the backbone of our decentralized services, rewarding users for contributing coverage to the network and supporting its operations.
 - **Governance and Participation:** Token holders can participate in network governance, allowing them to influence decisions and shape the future of XNET's decentralized ecosystem.
-- **Solana Integration:** Built on the Solana blockchain, the XNET token benefits from high-speed transactions and scalability, supporting global connectivity efforts.
+- **Solana Integration:** Built on the Solana blockchain, the XNET token benefits from high-speed transactions and scalability and supports global connectivity efforts.

 #### Real-World Applications